 The UCAT is a two-hour, computerised test.
 You’ll take it at a designated testing centre.

 The exam consists of five sections.
 These must be attempted in the order presented.

+In combination, these UCAT sections are designed to assess different skills required by Doctors.
 These include problem-solving, communication, numerical skills, spatial awareness, integrity, empathy and teamwork.

 Loading More Content